Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 {% tabs %}
 	{% tab Command %}
 		{% highlight bash %}
-synapse query 'SELECT id,name,dataType,fileType FROM file WHERE projectId=="syn12345" AND sample=="1" AND condition=="A"'
+synapse query 'SELECT id,name,dataType,fileFormat FROM file WHERE projectId=="syn12345" AND sample=="1" AND condition=="A"'
 		{% endhighlight %}
 	{% endtab %}